Rory McIlroy Relaxed and Ready as He Bids for Back-to-Back Masters Glory at Augusta

 Background

-McIlroy's 2025 Masters victory, secured in a playoff against Justin Rose, completed his career Grand Slam and ended years of agonising near-misses at Augusta.
+McIlroy's 2025 Masters victory, secured in a sudden-death play-off against Justin Rose after both players finished the 72 holes of regulation at 11-under par, completed his career Grand Slam and ended years of agonising near-misses at Augusta.
 The win made him the sixth player in history to hold all four major titles, and it transformed his relationship with the tournament.
-Where previous visits were marked by pressure and expectation, this year McIlroy has spoken of feeling liberated.
+Where previous visits were marked by pressure and expectation, this year McIlroy has spoken of feeling liberated β of approaching Augusta not as a mountain to be climbed, but as a stage on which to perform.

 Key Developments